Omkar-Peshkar/Codingbox/README.md

           .Output
                For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is the number of record breaking days.
+        Q42 wap Problem Given an array arr[] of size N. The task is to find the first repeating element in an array of integers, i.e., an element that occurs more than once and whose index of first occurrence is smallest.
+            Constraints
+            1 <= N <= 106
+            0 <= Ai <= 106
+        Q43 wap Problem Given an unsorted array A of size N of non-negative integers, find a continuous subarray which adds to a given number S.
+            Constraints
+            1 <= N <= 105
+            0 <= Ai <= 1010
+        Q44 wap Find the smallest positive missing number in the given array.
+            Example: [0, -10, 1, 3, -20], Ans = 2
+        Q45 wap to find max subarray sum?
+O(n^2)
+        Q46 wap to find max subarray sum?
+O(n) using kedane algorithem

 *Data structure*
 # questions